Top of page

 Watch our CAR-T cell therapy webinar

-On 9 August we held a webinar on CAR-T cell therapy, with a guest panel of a consultant haematologist, clinical nurse specialist and an individual with lived experience of this type of treatment.
+In August 2023 we held a webinar on CAR-T cell therapy, with a guest panel of a consultant haematologist, clinical nurse specialist and an individual with lived experience of this type of treatment.

 Remote video URL